-There are several ways to check if your ankles would benefit from some mobility work, including assessing your squat, the lateral tibial glide, knee to wall test, and doing a plate squat.
+Before thinking about getting better ankle mobility, you should assess your ankles to determine their current flexibility.
+There are several ways to check if your ankles would benefit from some mobility work, including assessing your squat, the lateral tibial glide, the knee-to-wall test, and doing a plate squat.

 Assess Your Squat

-Record your squat from both the side and front a front angle and look at how your heels, knees, and ankles are moving.
+Record your squat from both the side and front angle, and look at how your heels, knees, and ankles are moving.